-Principal Investigator - The Principal Investigator on an application must be an Australian researcher that is employed or contracted at least part-time by an appropriate institution.
-Principal Investigators are expected to have administrative attachment to an institution in order to gain access to facilities and material from collections.
+Principal investigator - The principal investigator on an application must be employed or contracted at least part-time by an appropriate institution.
+Principal investigators are expected to have administrative attachment to an institution in order to gain access to facilities and material from collections.

-The Principal Investigator will be the person who has scientific and intellectual responsibility for the project and will be responsible for ensuring the proposed project is conducted in accordance with the project details, project budget and in line with the timeframe associated with the application.
-If successful, the Principal Investigator is also responsible for ensuring that reports are completed and provided to the host institution contact for signing and submitting to the Community Grants Hub.
+The principal investigator will be the person who has scientific and intellectual responsibility for the project and will be responsible for ensuring the proposed project is conducted in accordance with the project details, project budget and in line with the timeframe associated with the application.
+If successful, the principal investigator is also responsible for ensuring that reports are completed and provided to the host institution contact for signing and submitting to the Community Grants Hub.